Public Opinion and New Canadians

 Reaching Out to New Canadians

-Understanding the attitudes and opinions of new Canadians as citizens and stakeholders requires a sustained effort and an understanding of how these groups differ from mainstream Canadians demographically, behaviorally and attitudinally.
+Understanding the attitudes and opinions of new Canadians as citizens and stakeholders requires a sustained effort and an understanding of how these groups differ from mainstream Canadians demographically, behaviourally and attitudinally.

 The Public Opinion and New Canadians syndicated study series launches with reports on healthcare and charitable giving.
 Additional subjects will be covered based on client interest and demand.
 Future reports may include: Public Opinion on Government; Public Opinion on Post Secondary Education; and Public Opinion on the Environment.